Pancreatic cancer doesn't usually cause symptoms in the early stages. As the cancer grows it can start to cause

 The symptoms vary depending on where the cancer is in the pancreas (in the head, body or tail of the pancreas).
 Most pancreatic cancers start in the cells that produce digestive juices and are called exocrine tumours.
 The most common type of pancreatic cancer is called adenocarcinoma.

 Some people may only have back pain.
 This is often felt in the middle of the back, and is persistent.

 Many people with pancreatic cancer have jaundice when they first go to their doctors.
-Most of these people will have pain as well.
+Most of them will have pain as well.
 Around 1 in 10 people (10%) have painless jaundice.